click2cloud-ashwin/Documentation/installation-guides/deploy_arktos_using_arktos-up.md

 # Arktos deployment with Mizar CNI

-This document is intended for new users to install Arktos platform with Mizar as the underlying network technology.
+This document is intended for new users to install the Arktos platform with Mizar as the underlying network technology.

-Prepare lab machine, the prefered OS is **Ubuntu 18.04**.
-If you are using AWS, the recommanded instance size is ```t2.large``` and the storage size is ```128GB``` or more
+Prepare lab machine, the preferred OS is **Ubuntu 18.04**.
+If you are using AWS, the recommended instance size is ```t2.large``` and the storage size is ```128GB``` or more

 The steps might change with the progress of development.